Financial Services to send and use foreign money to Paraguay

 You can also top up with cryptocurrencies - 0.5% fee

-EUR transfer to another account: 0.25 EUR fixed fee
+EUR SEPA transfer to another account: 0.25 EUR fixed fee

 Fee details: https://www.zen.com/files/pricing/individual_pricing.pdf